TLM Works is a web development shop inside San Quentin State Prison serving clients with complex custom development needs.

-We have a clear goal: to be job ready upon release from San Quentin.
+We have a clear goal: to be job-ready upon release from San Quentin.
 We know that lack of employment opportunities for previously incarcerated people is a huge contributing factor to recidivism.
-At TLM Works, we are employees, and nothing could be better for preparing us to succeed upon our release.
+Through TMLW, we can build stable lives and contribute to our community instead of returning to prison.

 Our unique setting presents both technical challenges and opportunities for custom development work.
-Legally denied access to the Internet, we constructed an Internet-like infrastructure for our work, hosted on our local server, complete with StackOverflow, mock Twitter and Facebook APIs, the entire npm registry and more.
-Achieving a high level of technical sophistication has been possible because of extensive training, creative problem solving, and our indomitable will to learn.
+Inside a prison, our coders are legally denied access to the Internet.
+To meet this challenge, we constructed an Internet-simulating infrastructure to do work.
+Hosted on our local server, our shop is complete with StackOverflow, mock Twitter and Facebook APIs, the entire npm registry, and more.
+Achieving a high level of technical sophistication has been possible by virtue of of extensive training, creative problem solving, and our indomitable will to learn.

-Our backend tools of choice are NodeJS (using Express) and WordPress.
+On the back-end, our tools of choice are mainly NodeJS (using Express) and WordPress.
 We have also built complex data visualizations using D3.js and a wide variety of UI animation techniques.
-Check out our portfolio to see more.

 The foundation of our business model is support.
 Support for our clients, for our community, and support for our employees.
-When someone partners with TLM Works the income generated from that project funds the expansion of The Last Mile’s technology training programs for incarcerated individuals.
-The money we earn as employees offsets the cost of room and board, and is distributed to support three groups.
-First, we donate to victims’ support funds, then to the families of current TLM Works employees, and finally into a savings account to be claimed upon release.
+When a client partners with TLM Works, the profit generated from web development funds the maintenance and expansion of The Last Mile’s technology training programs for incarcerated students.
+The money we earn as employees offsets the cost of room and board, and is distributed to support three groups: victims’ support funds, families of current TLM Works employees, and also into a savings account to be claimed upon release.

 At TLM Works, we build your website and you build our future.